onesine/react-tailwindcss-datepicker/README.md

 [![npm version](https://img.shields.io/npm/v/tailwindcss-react-datepicker?style=flat-square)](https://www.npmjs.com/package/tailwindcss-react-datepicker)
 [![npm downloads](https://img.shields.io/npm/dt/tailwindcss-react-datepicker?style=flat-square)](https://www.npmjs.com/package/tailwindcss-react-datepicker)

-## ### This is extended version of [react-tailwindcss-datepicker](https://react-tailwindcss-datepicker.vercel.app)
+### This is extended version of [react-tailwindcss-datepicker](https://react-tailwindcss-datepicker.vercel.app)

 Added features:

--`isStaticPosition` - disable position absolute for Calendar (can be usefulul when you want to build in your calendar in your own popup) -`renderHeader` - render custom component on the top of a calender popover -`renderFooter` - render custom component on the bottom of a calender popover -`disableAutoHide` - disable autohide for calendar when user select date or date range. can be usefule when you want to control popup closin in `renderHeader` or `renderFooter` function. _It will not work with isStaticPosition._ Example:
+-   `isStaticPosition` - disable position absolute for Calendar (can be usefulul when you want to build in your calendar in your own popup);
+-   `renderHeader` - render custom component on the top of a calender popover;
+-   `renderFooter` - render custom component on the bottom of a calender popover; -`disableAutoHide` - disable autohide for calendar when user select date or date range. can be usefule when you want to control popup closin in `renderHeader` or `renderFooter` function. _It will not work with isStaticPosition._

+#### Example:

 ```jsx
 import React, { useState } from "react";